teo-tsirpanis/uom/README.md

 ## License

-The code here is licensed under the [GNU General Public License Version 3.0 or higher](https://www.gnu.org/licenses/gpl.html), excluding the content inside `s2/data-structures/adt-libraries` which is not written by me.
+The code here is licensed under the [GNU General Public License Version 3.0 or higher](https://www.gnu.org/licenses/gpl.html), excluding provided code and exercise statements which are not written by me.

 ## A note about plagiarism